dustin-archive/mint-sass/README.md

 ## Values
 + Values can be any data type
++ When passing numbers, units can only be `px` or unitless

 If a value is not a number it will be output as-is.
-If a value is a number or a list of numbers they will be interpreted as pixel dimensions ready to be converted.
+If a value or list of values contain a `px` or unitless number they will be interpreted as pixel dimensions and converted, otherwise an error message will be thrown.
 As well as converting values unit functions will also compress them to shorthand when possible.

 ## Scale
 + Optional